 Tony started and sold three ventures (Chase Radio Partners, Cricket Wireless and ChaseCom) and now owns and operates the fourth, ChaseSource.
 The first Chase Radio Partners, founded in 1992, owned seven radio stations and was sold to Clear Channel Communications in 1998.
 The second was Cricket Wireless a nationwide cell phone service provider that he started together with Qualcomm in 1993.
 He opened the first Cricket markets in Chattanooga and Nashville, TN.
 The third was ChaseCom, a company that built and operated call centers in the US and India which he sold to AT&T Corporation in 2007.
 He is also a principal owner of the Marriott Hotel at George Bush Intercontinental Airport in Houston.

-Tony serves on the boards of Nabors Industries, The Plaza Group and Joule Processing Corp.
+Tony serves on the boards of Nabors Industries and The Plaza Group.
 For the past 30 years Tony has taught at the University of Houston Law Center, where he was awarded tenure in 1995.
 He teaches several courses including contracts, entrepreneurship, communications law, and race and American law.
 He has also published several legal articles.

 Tony is passionate about community engagement and chairs the City of Houston/Harris County COVID-19 Relief Fund and co-chaired the City of Houston/Harris County Hurricane Harvey Relief Fund.
 He also serves on several non-profit boards in Houston: Houston Endowment, Greater Houston Partnership, University of Texas School of Architecture Dean’s Advisory Council, Texas Medical Center, MD Anderson Board of Visitors, Houston Zoo Development, and the Greater Houston Community Foundation.
 Tony served as Deputy Chairman of the Federal Reserve Bank of Dallas and the Chairman of the Greater Houston Partnership.
 He is also a member of the Council on Foreign Relations.